 I’ve never been one to worry much about what other people thought about my plans, from high school forward, but even I have to step back sometimes and go, “Why am I doing this?”
 We go through life doing so many things just because “that’s the way it’s done.”
 This is especially true with going to college, picking a career, buying a house, and listening to our (often clueless) bosses.

 This subject is top of mind with me lately for several reasons.
 I’m living in Mexico for a year, which certainly isn’t a mainstream idea, even though it’s doing wonders for my finances and my stress level.
-Second, there’s this NomadLaw interview with me last week, where the (lawyer) blogger kept coming back to this question of how long-term travel is perceived by others.
+Second, there was an interview I did last week, where the (lawyer) blogger kept coming back to this question of how long-term travel is perceived by others.
 Shouldn’t we worry about being perceived as slackers?
+(Editor’s update: that blog has gone dark, so I guess the answer for him was, definitely yes.)

 The Non-conformist Life